freeCodeCamp/guide/src/pages/articles/javascript/debugging-javascript-with-browser-devtools/index.md

 ---
-title: Debugging javaScript with Browser Devtools
+title: Debugging JavaScript with Browser Devtools
 ---
 As a developer you will often want to debug code.
 You might have already used `console.log` in some of the challenges, which is the simplest way to debug.